sekassel-research/stp-22-server/docs/WebSocket.md

 <sup>3</sup>:
 The Player who is being updated receives different data from other players.
-In particular, they can see their own resources instead of `unknown`.
+In particular, they can see the number of their own resources.
+Other players receive the total number of resources under the key `unknown`.